Rocking stone: Examples of rocking stones

 Such stones are common in Britain and other places around the world.
-For example, in Galicia, rocking stones are called pedras de abalar.
+For example, in Galicia, rocking stones are called pedras de abalar; some examples of these are along the Costa da Morte, particularly around Muxía; they include the Pedras de Barca.

 Pliny the Elder (23–79) wrote about a rock near Harpasa (in Caria, Asia Minor) "that can be moved with one finger, but that also resists a push made with the whole body."
 Ptolemy (circa 90–168) wrote about the Gygonian rock, which he wrote "can only be moved with an asphodel and remains immovable by force."

 There are stones in Iona called na clachan-bràth, within the precincts of a burial ground, and placed on the pedestal of a cross, and have been according to Pennant, the supports of a tomb.

 A massive 90 to 95 ton glacial erratic boulder near Halifax, Nova Scotia, can still be rocked with a lever, but used to move quite easily, before a band of sailors from the nearby Halifax garrison rocked it into a more stable configuration in the 1890s, and before its base was worn down by excessive rocking in the 1980s and '90s when a park was developed around it at Kidston Lake, in the Spryfield area of the municipality.
 It used to be a popular picnic destination; in Victorian times, people would travel from Halifax, climb upon it and spread their lunches, while enjoying the sensation of rocking gently while seated upon the huge rock.

 The Pontypridd Rocking Stone in Wales is set within the middle of a Druidic stone circle.

 Bosistow Logan Rock is at the head of Pendower Cove (sometimes written as Pendour Cove) near Zennor, Cornwall.
 It apparently was discovered by an employee of the lord of the local manor whose duty it was to watch the coast.
 A ship had been wrecked in the cove, and while watching ensuing activity, the employee leaned against a boulder.
 Suddenly, a gust of wind occurred, and the boulder shifted, or "logged".
 The longest side of this mass of stone is about 15 ft, and the circumference of its biggest end is about 20 ft.
 It is thought to weigh about 20 tons.